-The DPT curriculum integrates course content using signature pedagogies (team-based learning and case-based learning) to ensure that learning emphasizes collaboration, critical thinking, research, and student accountability.
-Our dynamic faculty make this curriculum come alive provides a balance of theoretical, practical, and analytical instruction to prepare students as practitioners designed to become change agents to engage in resolving healthcare's unique challenges.
+The DPT curriculum integrates course content using signature pedagogies (team-based learning and case-based learning) to ensure that students’ learning experience emphasizes collaboration, critical thinking, research, and student accountability.
+Our dynamic faculty are experts committed to providing the best learning experience with a balance of theoretical, practical, and analytical instruction that prepares students to be practitioners and change agents dedicated to resolving healthcare's unique challenges.

-Our program optimizes technology, and evidence-based teaching strategies for foundational didactics integrates critical clinical reasoning and psychomotor skill development for student learning.
-Online learning always involves an internet connection, and all didactic courses include virtual face-to-face interactions.
-Tufts DPT provides students with online learning tools to deliver the online portion, a mix of virtual learning and blended learning.
-Our curriculum delivery is through an advanced hybrid education model developed from best practices of teaching and learning.
-Students learn from their interactive virtual online coursework, nine (9) onsite clinical skill lab sessions, and clinical education to become Doctors of Physical Therapy.
+Our programs optimize technology and evidence-based teaching and assessment strategies to capitalize best online learning practices/methods.
+Tufts DPT provides students with online learning tools to best incorporate a mix of virtual and blended learning.
+Students engage in the curriculum through interactive virtual online coursework, eight onsite clinical skill lab sessions, and clinical education to become Doctors of Physical Therapy.

 The collection and interconnectedness of the body systems allow for human movement to occur.
 The knowledge and integration of body systems is necessary for students to view the patient comprehensively.
-These systems are integrated through Tufts DPT coursework through planned learning activities and assessments.
-The curriculum plan is divided into five categories or tracks rooted in the human movement system (ex.
-Cardiovascular, pulmonary, endocrine, integumentary, nervous, and musculoskeletal).
+These systems are integrated in the Tufts DPT coursework through planned learning activities and assessments.
+The curriculum plan is divided into five categories or tracks rooted in the human movement system (e.g. cardiovascular, pulmonary, endocrine, integumentary, nervous, and musculoskeletal).
 The integration of these systems is taught within the scope of examination through management for the populations we serve.

 Asynchronous Online Work